 Throughout the years we’ve come to appreciate the different perspectives held by firms and service providers within the financial services industry that vary from ours at CCM.
 We believe that varying viewpoints lead to meaningful conversations that ultimately produce better advice, products and service for our clients.
-This point is timely this week, as a recent Wall Street Journal story, “DFA Funds Are Booming, but That Adviser Fee Matters,” rightly highlighted the benchmark beating performance of three of Dimensional’s equity funds, but missed the mark on the conclusions that were drawn from other data points, and in our view, also missed the mark regarding the value of working with an advisor.
+This point is timely this week, as The Wall Street Journal story, “DFA Funds Are Booming, but That Adviser Fee Matters,” rightly highlighted the benchmark beating performance of three of Dimensional’s equity funds, but missed the mark on the conclusions that were drawn from other data points, and in our view, also missed the mark regarding the value of working with an advisor.

 As you can read, the three funds that were cited in the article all provided returns to their investors over the last 15 years that surpassed their respective benchmarks.
 In fact, more than 85% of Dimensional equity funds with 15-year track records have met this mark.
 When contrasting that figure to the approximately 17% success rate of the industry as a whole,1 you can understand it is no small feat.